OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/ProjectPlanarMap.md

           | TRS = 2

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Source parameters to use for projection transform</p>
+        <p class="scene-class-attr-comment">Source parameters to use for projection transform</p>

     </p>